daminals/orcanet-rust/README.md

 ### Market Server

-The default application built by this project will run both the market server with gRPC port 50051, and a Kademlia node.
+The market server has been merged into the peer node application.
+Parameters need to be provided to get the server to work with the Kademlia network.
 The `dht_client` binary will only run the Kademlia node.
-Parameters need to be provided to get the server to work with the Kademlia network.

 #### Parameters

-The market server and the `dht_client` binary share the same parameters, which are used to configure the Kademlia node running on the application.
+The `dht_client` binary requires these parameters to configure the Kademlia node running on the application.

 * `bootstrap-peers`
   * Space separated list of Multiaddr peer nodes to connect to in order to